Stuycs-K/project03-final-10-leea-tongj/README.md

   - stat: displays file stats (size, user id, group id, permissions)

 **Use ctrl+\ to exit the program!
 This should always work, whether you're in the viewing/editing window or not.**

+### Libraries
+- In addition to standard libraries, we used ncurses.
+It does not need to be installed.

 OVERALL RESTRICTIONS:
 - max table dimensions are 10 x 10, min table dimensions are 1 x 1